herald019/SAAS---Data-privacy-and-compliance-report/README.md

 takes in data from users and checks for ppi, ccpa and gdpa policy guidelines using aws macie and aws s3

--> the front end it static since it needs to be hosted on ec2
+-> the front end is static since it needs to be hosted on ec2

 -> the upload page takes in a csv file and pushes it into aws s3 bucket